 "They got it checked out.
 There were several viruses going around the school.
 It was assumed it's a virus because of the symptoms are exactly the same, so she was sent home," Scott said.
 "She was brought into the emergency room on Tuesday when she woke up unresponsive.
-She was eyes open, she were there, but she wasn't speaking.
+She was eyes open, she was there, but she wasn't speaking.
 Nothing."

 According to the CDC, it is known to cause a brain infection known as Primary Amebic Meningoecephalitis or PAM.
-The ameba is typically found in warm freshwater and soil, usually infecting people when contaminated water enters the body through the nose.
+The amoeba is typically found in warm freshwater and soil, usually infecting people when contaminated water enters the body through the nose.